 Registration and admission

 Each LiRI project must be registered and have a designated principal investigator.
 This person, the primary LiRI user, is responsible for the content, realization and finance of the project.
 A primary LiRI user can authorize further researchers, associate LiRI users.
-All users must register in order to have access to the LiRI booking system and infrastructure (online electronic registration will soon be available).
-The following information must be provided when registering as a LiRI user (primary or associate):
+All users must register in order to have access to the LiRI booking system and infrastructure.
+The following information is needed:

 - Name and address